teqs-io/xarray-lidar/README.md

 Make sure you have `twine` installed (`pip install twine`).

+## Versioning

+This project uses [Semantic Versioning](https://semver.org/).
+For more details, see the [CHANGELOG](./CHANGELOG.md).

+## Releasing

+Releases are handled automatically using [semantic-release](https://github.com/semantic-release/semantic-release).
+To create a new release, simply merge your changes into the `main` branch.
+The GitHub Action workflow will take care of the rest, including updating the version number, generating release notes, and creating a GitHub release.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.